LCAV/linvpy/docs/source/index.rst

 Welcome to linvpy's documentation !
 ===================================

-LinvPy is a Python package designed for solving linear inverse problems of the form :
+LinvPy is a Python package designed to solve linear inverse problems of the form :

 .. math:: y = Ax + n